Y0Coss/docs-fork/pages/public_cloud/ai_machine_learning/endpoints_tuto_15_mcp_langchain4j/guide.fr-fr.md

 Please feel free to send us your questions, feedback, and suggestions regarding AI Endpoints and its features:

 - In the #ai-endpoints channel of the OVHcloud [Discord server](https://discord.gg/ovhcloud), where you can engage with the community and OVHcloud team members.

-If you need training or technical assistance to implement our solutions, contact your sales representative or click on [this link](/links/professional-services) to get a quote and ask our Professional Services experts for a custom analysis of your project.